adrianleh/adrianleh.github.io/_pages/about.md

 * Oct 2017 - Mar 2018: Research Project
   * Karsruhe Institute of Technology
-  * Prototyped and analyzed BLE beacon based indoor navigation system based on multilateration as part of practice in software engineering program at
-    Karlsruhe Insitute of Technology
+  * Prototyped and analyzed BLE beacon based indoor navigation system based on multilateration as part of practice in software engineering program at Karlsruhe Institute of Technology

 Work experience
 ======